 Because alcohol addiction most likely affects family members, it is important that the families take part in the healing process.
 Our clinical director specializes in family therapy and will help facilitate communication throughout the recovery process and will provide effective tools in how to communicate once treatment concludes.

 Our techniques have proven successful in the rehabilitation of all addictions, but we also realize the importance of considering alternative therapies that can support the recovery process.
-Our clients will have the opportunity to explore acupuncture, yoga/meditation, and chiropractic sessions and many others to see if these alternative therapies have a positive impact on the rehabilitation and recovery process.
+Our clients will have the opportunity to explore, yoga/meditation, and chiropractic sessions and many others to see if these alternative therapies have a positive impact on the rehabilitation and recovery process.

 Other Successful Alcohol Treatment Options